NON-STATE ACTORS IN EDUCATION

 3.2 Multi-level regulations

 This section covers regulations on the establishment, operation, and quality of non-state institutions from pre-primary to tertiary education level.
-The 2009 Law on Education is the main educational legal framework governing state and non-state actors in all education levels.
-The 2019 Law about General Education includes regulation for pre-primary, primary and secondary education.
+The 2009 Law on Education is the main legal framework governing state and non-state actors at all education levels.
+The 2019 Law on General Education regulates pre-primary, primary and secondary education.

 Entry/Establishment

-Registration and approval: According to the 2009 Law on Education, educational institutions established by an individual (national, international, or stateless person) or legal entity (national or international) must acquire a special permit (license) to operate in Azerbaijan.
-Every non-state provider must apply to the Ministry of Economic Affairs following the Law on License and Permits and the regulations on additional conditions required for the issuance of a special permit (license) depending on the activity's nature.
-According to the regulations, applications must include the educational charter, information on the institutional staff and compliance with the norms on construction, general sanitary-hygienic requirements, and student places according to each educational level.
-The Ministry of Economic Affairs appeals to the Ministry of Education (MoE) to issue educational activities licenses.
-Once the operating license is granted and within specific time frames established by the state, providers must apply for accreditation to the Agency for Quality Assurance in Education (an entity within the MoE) to ensure compliance with the national educational standards.
+Registration and approval: According to the 2009 Law on Education, educational institutions established by an individual or legal entity must acquire a special permit (license) to operate in Azerbaijan.
+Every non-state provider must apply to the Ministry of Economic Affairs and comply with the Law on Licenses and Permits and the regulations on additional conditions required for the issuance of a special permit (license).
+According to the regulations, applications must include the institution's charter and information on its staff.
+All institutions must comply with the infrastructure and health and safety standards, which vary according to each educational level.
+The Ministry of Economic Affairs then refers to the Ministry of Education (MoE) to issue licenses for educational institutions.
+Once a licence has been granted, and within specific time frames established by the state, providers must apply for accreditation with the Agency for Quality Assurance in Education (an entity within the MoE) to ensure compliance with the national educational standards.

-Licence: Every educational institution must obtain a special permit (license) to carry out educational activities in Azerbaijan; the granting period is based on ownership of the educational institution.
-Upon approval and payment of the prescribed fee, licenses for private educational institutions established by legal entities and Azerbaijan individuals are issued special permits (licenses) for five years.
-Educational institutions established by foreigners, stateless persons, or a foreign legal entity will be issued a special permit (license) for three years.
-According to the Law on General Education and the Law About Preschool Education (2017), educational institutions' license without the accreditation certificate is revoked, educational institution must apply for accreditation status to maintain a valid license permit following the Rules for accreditation of educational institutions.
+Licence: All educational institutions must obtain a special permit (license) to carry out educational activities in Azerbaijan.
+Upon approval and payment of the prescribed fee, private institutions established by legal entities and Azerbaijan nationals are issued licenses for five years.
+Educational institutions established by foreigners or a foreign legal entity are issued a special permit (license) for three years.
+According to the Law on General Education and the 2017 Law on Preschool Education, educational institutions must apply for accreditation status to maintain a valid license.

 Financial operation